clairey-zx81/json-model/BACKLOG.md

 - [x] c-frontend: use `getopt_long` instead of `getopt`
 - [x] static: reporting clean slate on or when one is found!
 - [x] static: add option to skip reporting generation `--no-report`
+- [x] frontend: improve performance measures with stdev and removing overheads
+- [ ] frontend: align python and C outputs
+- [ ] command: allow direct compilation with cc-like options?
+- [ ] command: rethink option usage for compilation
 - [ ] design: improve meta model with more predefs? regex recursion extension? `"/^/($REGEX)/\$/v"`
 - [ ] design: more use-case related predefs: `"$EMAIL"`, `"$URI"`
 - [ ] optim: allow more substitutions after transformations? when/where to trigger optims?
 - [ ] tests: allow options for specific tests from pytest
-- [ ] command: rethink option usage for compilation
 - [ ] backend: fix `untype00` schema
 - [ ] py-backend: heterogeneous enum (`enum_05`) improved implementation with `ConstSet`
 - [ ] py-backend: heterogeneous disjunction is `ConstMap`?